Richard Serra: Urban works

 In the landscape, the sculptural elements draw the viewer's attention to the topology of the land as its walked.
 Serra's site-specific Urban sculptures focus the viewer's attention on the sculpture itself.
 Their locations often more accessible to the public than the landscape works, invite the viewer to walk inside, pass through and move around them.
 Because of the confines of Urban architecture, sculptures such as Sight Point (1972–1975) at the Stedelijk Museum, The Netherlands; Terminal (1977) in Bochum, Germany; T.W.U.
-(1980) at the Deichtorhallen, Hamburg, Germany; Fulcrum (1986–87), installed in Broadgate, London; Exchange (1996) outside the City of Luxembourg; or 7 (2011) on a pier in Doha, Qatar, reflect the verticality of their surrounding architecture.
+(1980) at the Deichtorhallen, Hamburg, Germany; Fulcrum (1986–87), installed in Broadgate, London; Exchange (1996) at the edge of Luxembourg City; or 7 (2011) on a pier in Doha, Qatar, reflect the verticality of their surrounding architecture.
 Outdoor sculptures like St. John's Rotary Arc (1980) temporarily installed outside the Holland Tunnel entrance in New York City; Tilted Arc (1981) installed and later removed from New York City's Federal Plaza; Clara-Clara (1983), temporarily installed at Tuileries, Place de la Concorde, Paris; Berlin Junction (1987) installed outside the Berlin Philharmonic; are all curved forms or arcs that open and close depending on the direction the viewer takes walking around them.

 Sight Point (1972–1975) was Serra's first vertical Urban work and a continuation of the balance and counterbalance principles of his earlier work Prop.
 Sight Point stands outside the Stedelijk Museum, Amsterdam, the Netherlands, consisting of three vertical steel plates 10 feet (3 m) wide and 40 feet (12 m) high that lean in at an angle and forming a triangular space on the ground with three openings that can be walked through.
 Once inside the viewer can look up and see the sky framed by the triangular shape made by the leaning plates.

 Another vertical sculpture, Terminal (1977), was conceived for "Documenta VI" in 1977.
 It was permanently installed on a traffic island between the street car tracks in front of a train station in Bochum, Germany.
 Serra chose the site because of its proximity to a high-traffic area.
 Exchange (1996), sited in a vehicular round-about on top of a highway tunnel, made of seven trapezoidal plates.
 The sculpture stands 60 feet (18 m) high and can be seen by drivers as they enter and leave the City of Luxembourg.